 After changing leadership during the COVID-19 pandemic, Bensons for Beds shifted focus to invest more in digital to match its in-store offers.
 The company wanted to learn how to use its digital propositions to not only just support in-person shopping, but also use its collected customer data to construct personalized journeys for customers that would build brand loyalty.

 Since then, Bensons for Beds has begun to redefine the role that digital plays in an omnichannel business by making its website the focal point of the sales process.
-Bensons is using its website as more than just a referral engine for brick-and-mortar locations, but also as a hub where customers can learn more about products and transact.
+Turning to Bloomreach, the company has employed our marketing automation solution, powered by Loomi AI, to reshape its website into more than just a referral engine for brick-and-mortar locations — it is now redesigned as a hub where customers can learn more about products and transact.

 As the team at DFS knows full well, the nature of the ecommerce furniture business differs greatly to many other categories.
 Most customers have a significant average order size and make purchases far less frequently than say, at online grocery stores or online fashion retailers.
 After all, just how often do you need a new couch or bedroom set for your home?